jmnaste/AI-Workflow-Automation/auth/migrations/README.md

 Notes:
 - For API gating to take effect, set `API_MIN_AUTH_VERSION` in the API service to the minimal semver your API requires.
 The API compares this to `auth.schema_registry.semver`.
-- If you plan to return to Alembic-driven upgrades later, prefer using a real Alembic revision ID for `<REVISION>`.
-If you use a synthetic value (e.g., `manual_0002_20251106`), you will need to `alembic stamp` back to a real revision before resuming Alembic upgrades.